ignatandrei/patterns/src/patternsSite/docs/patterns/Chain.md

 # Pattern:  Chain

-Chain of responsibility pattern allows an object to send a command without knowing what object will receive and handle it.
-Chain the receiving objects and pass the request along the chain until an object handles it
+Chain of responsibility pattern allows an object to send a command without knowing what object will receive and handle it.    <br />
+Chain the receiving objects and pass the request along the chain until an object handles it.    <br />

 ## Example in .NET :